JOIN ME

 AFTER ALL THIS, WHY INDIA?

 There is nothing like her.
-She is modern, traditional, vexing, joyful and deep.
+She is modern, traditional, old, vexing, joyful, and deep.
 You will leave her with a new perspective and a greater understanding of yourself and others.
 You will forever be changed.

 P.s I absolutely loved this article about things people wished they’d known before traveling to India.
 Check it out.